Complete Guide to Vegan Options in Disney California Adventure Park (December 2025)

 There are also a variety of packaged candies, and while some of them have gelatin, beeswax, or other animal products, there are a few that are accidentally vegan, or vegan as far as is discernible.
 There are no obvious animal products in them.
 I discuss obscure ingredients like dyes, etc., in my FAQ here on my website, but please make your own decision about them.

 That’s going to do it for now!
 I’ll update this post whenever I get more info.
-If you go to Disneyland, DCA, or Downtown Disney and have any photos of the food, please tag me on Instagram, I’d love to see and hear your reviews!

 I hope to see you in the park real soon!